PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 Make sure your content and apps are available the instant that a user requests them.

-Focus on performance and availabilty to the user irrespective of connectivity.
+Focus on performance and availability to the user irrespective of connectivity.

 {{% /slide %}}